 The lawn care year is about over and maybe you’re ready to be done with the yard for the year and throw the lawn mower in the shed, or maybe you just want a strong final push to get the lawn to winter and to get a head start on your spring yard care for next year.
 Regardless of your current standing or the status of your grass, there is something here for you.
 There is no end-all answer when it comes to lawn care in southern Utah, but the more TLC you give your grass, the better and healthier it will be.
-We have read many contradicting ideas online and in books, but the ideas the follow have been tested by us, using Cedar City lawns, through multiple years, to where we can confidently say, that these items are not arguable.
+We have read many contradicting ideas online and in books, but the following ideas have been tested by us, using Cedar City lawns, through multiple years, to where we can confidently say, that these items are not arguable.
 If done properly, you will see improvements in the overall health of your turf grass now and come spring.
 You will also reduce the chances of developing problems during the winter such as snow mold or turf rot.
-These items will be presented in an easiest to hardest to perform order.
+These items will be presented in an easiest to hardest-to-perform order.
 The further you go down the list, the happier you’ll be come spring, and the thicker and healthier your lawn grass will be.

 DO NOT Stop Watering Too Early